 When you get tickets to Westminster Abbey, you get to use an audio guide and go around the abbey seeing where many famous Brits are buried and learn about its history.

-I would say around 2 hours is a good amount of time to spend at Westminster Abbey.
+I would say around 2 hours is a good amount of time to spend at Westminster Abbey and about the right amount of time needed for Westminster Abbey.

 Similar to Westminster Abbey, if you’re on the self guided tour of St Paul’s Cathedral, you could expect to do a cursory tour in about an hour or a more in depth visit in about two.